fisadev/blog/posts/encrypt-dir.rst

 - A confirmation asking whether you are sure you typed everything right, because this is the first time ecryptfs sees you using this combination of parameters with this directory.
 Just say yes, because doh, of course it's the first time.
-- And Finally, wether you want ecryptfs to remember the answer to the previous question, so it doesn't ask you "are you sure? this is the first time..." every time you mount the encrypted dir.
+- And Finally, whether you want ecryptfs to remember the answer to the previous question, so it doesn't ask you "are you sure? this is the first time..." every time you mount the encrypted dir.
   Answer yes.